Novanta (NASDAQ:NOVT) Releases Q1 2022 Earnings Guidance

 Novanta (NASDAQ:NOVT – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.600-$0.660 for the period, compared to the Thomson Reuters consensus estimate of $0.670.
 The company issued revenue guidance of $192 million-$200 million, compared to the consensus revenue estimate of $197.23 million.Novanta also updated its FY 2022 guidance to $2.850-$3.000 EPS.

-Separately, Zacks Investment Research downgraded Novanta from a hold rating to a sell rating in a report on Tuesday, March 8th.
+Separately, Zacks Investment Research cut Novanta from a hold rating to a sell rating in a research note on Tuesday, March 8th.

-A number of large investors have recently added to or reduced their stakes in NOVT.
-BlackRock Inc. raised its position in Novanta by 2.6% in the fourth quarter.
-BlackRock Inc. now owns 2,454,907 shares of the technology company’s stock worth $432,876,000 after acquiring an additional 61,548 shares in the last quarter.
-Morgan Stanley raised its position in Novanta by 758.3% in the second quarter.
-Morgan Stanley now owns 41,252 shares of the technology company’s stock worth $5,560,000 after acquiring an additional 36,446 shares in the last quarter.
-Barclays PLC raised its position in Novanta by 119.4% in the fourth quarter.
-Barclays PLC now owns 42,832 shares of the technology company’s stock worth $7,553,000 after acquiring an additional 23,312 shares in the last quarter.
-Goldman Sachs Group Inc. raised its position in Novanta by 3.6% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 482,868 shares of the technology company’s stock worth $85,144,000 after acquiring an additional 16,653 shares in the last quarter.
-Finally, Stifel Financial Corp raised its position in Novanta by 148.5% in the fourth quarter.
-Stifel Financial Corp now owns 19,590 shares of the technology company’s stock worth $3,454,000 after acquiring an additional 11,706 shares in the last quarter.
-Hedge funds and other institutional investors own 96.90% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+UBS Group AG raised its stake in shares of Novanta by 145.5% during the third quarter.
+UBS Group AG now owns 378 shares of the technology company’s stock worth $59,000 after purchasing an additional 224 shares during the last quarter.
+MML Investors Services LLC purchased a new stake in shares of Novanta during the fourth quarter worth approximately $243,000.
+Squarepoint Ops LLC purchased a new stake in shares of Novanta during the fourth quarter worth approximately $731,000.
+LPL Financial LLC raised its stake in shares of Novanta by 17.4% during the fourth quarter.
+LPL Financial LLC now owns 11,929 shares of the technology company’s stock worth $2,092,000 after purchasing an additional 1,765 shares during the last quarter.
+Finally, Stifel Financial Corp raised its stake in shares of Novanta by 148.5% during the fourth quarter.
+Stifel Financial Corp now owns 19,590 shares of the technology company’s stock worth $3,454,000 after purchasing an additional 11,706 shares during the last quarter.
+Institutional investors and hedge funds own 96.90% of the company’s stock.

 Novanta Inc, together with its subsidiaries, designs, manufactures, markets, and sells photonics, vision, and precision motion components and sub-systems to original equipment manufacturers in the medical and industrial markets worldwide.
 Its Photonics segment offers photonics-based solutions, including laser scanning and beam delivery, CO2 laser, solid state laser, ultrafast laser, and optical light engine products for photonics-based applications, such as industrial processing, metrology, medical and life science imaging, DNA sequencing, and medical laser procedures.